Azure/azure-iot-cli-extension/README.md

 - Device feedback has a variable event trigger time.
 - Device feedback may have issues with Py3 installations.
-- iot device message send will take user_id as input but will be inserted. in the message property bag rather than message meta data (until SDK updates).
+- The command 'iot device message send' will take user_id as input but will insert the value in the message property bag rather than message meta data (until SDK updates).
 - Chatty provider function output may still leak to std out.